-After you select the fields you want to work with, you can change your selection in a number of ways:
+After you select the fields you want to work with, you can change your selection in a couple of ways:

 - ✓ To change field properties: Select an item from the Report Designer Properties window and edit the properties.
-You can also select font attributes such as bolding, centering, and size from the Report Designer toolbar. - ✓ To delete a field or a field label: Press the Delete key on your keyboard. - Many of the ACT! reports include custom fields, which contain special scripts to make the reports do special things.
-Refrain from deleting those custom fields unless you can completely determine their function. - ✓ To resize a field: Grab one of the selection handles on either side of the field and drag to either the left or right, depending on whether you want the field larger or smaller.
+You can also select font attributes such as bold, centered, and size from the Report Designer toolbar. - ✓ To delete a field or a field label: Press Delete.